atharimran728/ioc-extractor-graphgen/README.md

 ## Why This Matters for SOC Teams

-Most IOC extractors vomit garbage.
-This one doesn’t.
-It cuts junk domains, handles messy encodings, and produces relationship-graphs analysts can pivot on immediately.
+It cuts junk domains, handles messy encodings, and produces relationship graphs analysts can pivot on immediately.
 Faster triage.
 Cleaner alerts.
 Better correlation.